iamtrask/abcGPT/README.md

 ![mask histogram across all 9636 gated units](assets/mask_histogram.png)

-So we end up with roughly 20% of units sitting near 0 (these will be TinyStories specialists), another 20% sitting near 1 (Shakespeare specialists), and the rest scattered in the middle (call them halfsies).
+So we end up with some sitting near 0 (these will be TinyStories specialists), others sitting near 1 (Shakespeare specialists), and the rest scattered in the middle (call them halfsies).
 Each unit's `m` is its permanent specialty label, and it doesn't change during training.
 Now at inference time, the user passes in an alpha in [0, 1] and we gate every unit's activation by a smooth tent peaked at α = m:

 ```
 gate(α, m) = cos²(π/2 · |α - m| / max(m, 1-m))